Composing state machines (hierarchical state machines)¶

 data class Item(val id : Int, val name : String)

-Let’s extend Item class to model this new requirements:
+Let’s extend the Item class to model these new requirements:

 data class Item(